 Riverside Family Medicine moved from its original location at Riverside Hospital to rented space at the Newport News Health Department in 1972.
 At that time a “Model Unit Concept” was established, with the residency center serving as the primary site for learning the art and skills of outpatient medical care.
 In January of 1989, the program moved to 316 Main Street.
 In April 2005 we moved to the current site on Jefferson Avenue.

-Dr. Bradley Touchet, is the Director of the Family Medicine Residency.
+Dr. Bradley Touchet is the Director of the Family Medicine Residency.
 Dr. Joy N. Elliott, D.O. is the Director of the Osteopathic Family Medicine Program.
-The other full time faculty include Dr. Jacob Jones, Dr. Jon Kaminer, Dr. Beth Klug, Dr. Mike Lustig, Dr. Patricia Wessler and Dr. Verneeta Williams.
+The other full-time faculty includes Dr. Jacob Jones, Dr. Jon Kaminer, Dr. Beth Klug, Dr. Mike Lustig, Dr. Patricia Wessler and Dr. Verneeta Williams.
 In addition, Dr. Charles Frazier, former Director and currently the Director of Medical Informatics for Riverside Health System, continues to see patients here and also helps with the teaching and precepting of our residents.
 We also enjoy the expertise of two other affiliate faculty members, Saunora Prom, D.O. and Donald Soles, M.D.

 The residency program in family medicine at Riverside Regional Medical Center is designed to provide a strong hospital experience combined with a state of the art private office setting for outpatient care.
 Osteopathic manipulation is provided to patients in the office during regular office visits and also in a continuity OMM clinic offered monthly.
 Both osteopathic and allopathic residents are taught and encouraged to use OMM.

-The program places a high priority on “individualizing” the residents’ educational activities and learning experiences to prepare them as life long learners in the satisfying and enjoyable practice of family medicine.
+The program places a high priority on “individualizing” the residents’ educational activities and learning experiences to prepare them as life-long learners in the satisfying and enjoyable practice of family medicine.
 A high faculty to resident ratio with excellent faculty availability creates a close family atmosphere which has been the unique and remarkable trademark of the Riverside Family Medicine Residency Program.
-As of June 2016, we have graduated 522 residents who are located all over the world.
+As of June 2017, we have graduated 534 residents who are located all over the world.